 - 1. Summit personnel shall be responsible for the provision of security in the locations designated in the purchasing contract between the SWBOCES and Summit, which is incorporated by referenced into this Memorandum of Understanding.
 Such security services include, but are not limited to, visitor control, patrol of school buildings/grounds/fields/property, making recommendations on security needs/security improvements/safety concerns, detecting hazards, safeguarding SWBOCES property, preventing and reporting criminal activity, preventing and reporting violations of the SWBOCES Code of Conduct, and emergency response. - 2.
 The function of Summit's personnel is to provide a safe and secure campus environment for students, staff and visitors, as well as to address violations of the law and/or the SWBOCES' Code of Conduct by students, staff and/or visitors.
 However, Summit and its personnel shall not be responsible for disciplining students, whether for violations of law or the SWBOCES' Code of Conduct.
 The SWBOCES and its administration are responsible for disciplining students.
-While Summit may be responsible for taking appropriate action to prevent or stop criminal activity or violations of the SWBOCES' Code of Conduct, any student involved in such criminal activity or violations of the SWBOCES' Code of Conduct shall be escorted or reported to the school administration, which shall determine and mete out the appropriate discipline. - 3.
-The rights, responsibilities and expectations for behavior for students, the expectations of the SWBOCES' staff (including the administration) in relation to students, and the expectations of behavior for visitors/members of the public while on SWBOCES property are set forth in the SWBOCES' Code of Conduct, which is incorporated by reference into reference into this Memorandum of Understanding.
+While Summit may be responsible for taking appropriate action to prevent or stop criminal activity or violations of the SWBOCES' Code of Conduct shall be escorted or reported to the school administration, which shall determine and mete out the appropriate discipline. - 3.
+The rights, responsibilities and expectations for behavior for students, the expectations of the SWBOCES' staff (including the administration) in relation to students, and the expectations of behavior for visitors/members of the public while on SWBOCES property are set forth in the SWBOCES' Code of Conduct, which is incorporated by reference into this Memorandum of Understanding.
 Summit shall be cognizant of such rights, responsibilities and expectations in providing its contracted security services to the SWBOCES and shall act in accordance with the SWBOCES' Code of Conduct.

-IN WITNESS WHEREOF, the parties have caused this Memorandum of Understanding to be executed by their respective duly authorized officials on the day and year as set forth below.
+IN WITNESS WHEREOF, the parties have caused this Memorandum of Understanding to be executed by their respective duly-authorized officials on the day and year as set forth below.